nicinabox/superslides/README.md

 Superslides is a full screen slider for jQuery heavily influenced by Nathan Searles' [SlidesJS](https://github.com/nathansearles/slides/).
 It's designed to be as flexible as possible, while maintaining a reasonable code base and good browser compatibility.

-It is 4kb minified (8kb uncompressed).
+It's 8kb minified (12kb uncompressed).

 ## Usage
 [Check out the demo](http://nicinabox.github.com/superslides/) for a complete example.
 Basic usage is as follows.
 See options below for things you can change.